 Lush Solid Shampoo

 I have to admit, I really loved the solid shampoo bar I bought from lush when I first decided to switch to something plastic-free.
-However, I was really disappointed to discover it contained SLS as this was also something I was trying to cut out.
-What I will say is that, if you are solely looking to cut out plastic and don’t mind SLS, or if you are new to trying out solid shampoo, this might still be a suitable option for you.
+However, I was a bit disappointed to discover it contained SLS as this was also something I was trying to cut out ( I just can’t live with the frizz).

 The Lush shampoo bars are around the same price as Beauty Kubes so might not work for every budget.

 Solid Conditioner Bar